Drata Pricing 2026: Plans, Real Costs & What's Not on the Website

 For European companies, Drata's pricing opacity creates a specific problem — but the more significant issue is data residency.

 Opaque pricing compounds EU procurement friction.
 EU procurement processes often require budget approval before entering vendor discussions.
 Spending 3–5 weeks discovering that Drata's cost exceeds your budget — after legal has already reviewed the DPA — is a real risk for companies with compliance deadlines under NIS2.
+If budget or EU data residency is the deciding factor, it is worth weighing Drata alternatives that publish pricing and host in the EU by default before committing to a sales cycle.

 How Orbiq Approaches Pricing Differently